Anatomic Pathology Market Size and Share

 Anatomic Pathology Market Analysis by Mordor Intelligence

-The anatomic pathology market is valued at USD 38.34 billion in 2025 and is projected to reach USD 56.65 billion by 2030, advancing at an 8.12% CAGR.
+The anatomic pathology market size is valued at USD 38.34 billion in 2025 and is projected to reach USD 56.65 billion by 2030, advancing at an 8.12% CAGR.
 Rising cancer incidence, continued technology upgrades, and wider precision medicine use sustain high test volumes and steady capital spending.
 Hospitals expand tissue-based diagnostics to support oncology programs while pharmaceutical companies embed companion diagnostics into late-stage trials, creating new revenue layers.
 Digital slide scanners, laboratory automation, and artificial intelligence cut turnaround time and partially offset staff shortages.
 Regulatory agencies strengthen quality expectations yet also accelerate clearances for digital pathology, encouraging faster adoption[1]World Health Organization, “Cancer burden rising,” who.int.

 Key Report Takeaways